 Writer’s Brain I don’t know about other writers, but if I spend too much time researching, reading, recharging, or goofing off rather than tapping away at my keyboard doing actual writing, I get as agitated and depressed as a Kansas farm girl watching her balloon-ride home drift away into the heavens.
-This is my state… Continue reading Heading Over the Rainbow
+This is my state… Continue reading Writing Life: Heading Over the Rainbow

 This morning, I grabbed my usual cup of coffee and my current read, and headed out to the balcony.
 This is how I start my days, with coffee and books and music.
-Today I cued up a playlist of opera arias and visited the English countryside with Wilkie Collins’s mystery novel, The Woman In White. … Continue reading Simplicity, Luxury, Refinement
+Today I cued up a playlist of opera arias and visited the English countryside with Wilkie Collins’s mystery novel, The Woman In White. … Continue reading Writing Life: Simplicity, Luxury, Refinement

 I’ve been thinking about success a lot these days–what it means, what happens if you fail, what happens if you don’t fail.
 Is the journey really the point, or are we just making ourselves feel better about our failures when we invoke the journey?
-Is it better to aim high and land somewhere south of… Continue reading Success: What is it Good For?
+Is it better to aim high and land somewhere south of… Continue reading Writing Life: Success: What is it Good For?